erstan/ceval/README.md

 Include the path to `eval.h`in your C/C++ file and you are good to go.
 No cross-compilation required.

-The code snippets given below offer a simple demo of how the `eval()` function can be used to evaluate the result of the a math expression taken from stdin.
+The code snippets given below offer a simple demo of how the `eval()` function can be used to evaluate the result of a math expression taken from stdin.

 ```
 //lang=c